Persian language in the Indian subcontinent: Phonology

-Through loanwords, Persian has introduced the sounds q, kh, gh, z, f into many Indic languages.
-These have been nativised to k, kh, g, j, ph respectively (e.g. khud → khud, ghulām → gulām).
-However, the original sounds are considered valid in these languages, with the original forms of z and f occurring very commonly.
-Scripts have also accommodated these sounds; Devanagari adds a dot (nuqta) under the native letters to indicate the Persian loan (क़, ख़, ग़, ज़, फ़).
-Urdu retains q, kh, gh to a greater degree, regarding them as proper pronunciation (talaffuz).
+Through loanwords, Persian has introduced the sounds q, kh, gh, z, zh, f into many Indic languages.
+These have been nativised to k, kh, g, j, jh, ph respectively (e.g. khud → khud, ghulām → gulām).
+However, the original sounds are considered valid in these languages, with the original forms of z and f occurring very commonly (also partly due to their usage in English).
+Scripts have also accommodated these sounds; Devanagari adds a dot (nuqta) under the native letters to indicate the Persian loan (क़, ख़, ग़, ज़, झ़, फ़).
+Urdu retains q, kh, gh and zh to a greater degree, regarding them as proper pronunciation (talaffuz).
 The same is seen in formal contexts among those speakers of Punjabi, Bengali etc. that draw from Perso-Arabic elements, such as Muslims.
-Additionally, the sound /ʃ/, or "sh" appears in the Indo-Aryan languages largely due to the entry of Persian vocabulary (although it also appears in loans from Sanskrit).
+Additionally, the sound /ʃ/, or sh appears in the Indo-Aryan languages largely due to the entry of Persian vocabulary (although it also appears frequently in loans from Sanskrit, as well as from European languages, especially English).

 Grammar

 A lesser but notable impact of Persian is the transfer of simple grammatical structures.
-These are the ezāfe (Salām-ē-Ishq, Shēr-ē-Bangla) and -o- (rōz-o-shab).
+These are the izāfā -ē- (Salām-ē-'Ishq, Shēr-ē-Bangla) and -ō- (rōz-ō-shab).
 They inherit the same meaning as Persian, but are generally used in more formal, literary contexts.
 They appear in multiple impacted languages, but to varying extents, with the most usage occurring in the Hindustani register Urdu.
-Additionally, the conjunction ki/ke used extensively in these languages to mean "that" is drawn from Persian.
+Additionally, the conjunction ki used extensively in these languages to mean "that" is drawn from Persian.

-In addition to the above features, Urdu in particular has inherited many prepositions from Persian, such as az (from), ba (to), bar (on), dar (in), as well as prepositional phrases like ba'd azan (afterwards).
+In addition to the above features, Urdu in particular has inherited many prepositions from Persian, such as az (from), ba (to), bar (on), dar (in), as well as prepositional phrases like ba'd az ān (afterwards).
 Urdu also displays the Persian practice of pluralising nouns by suffixing -ān or, less commonly, -hā.
 Due to the presence of such grammatical elements as well as an extensive repository of Perso-Arabic vocabulary, Urdu is able to admit fully Persian phrases.'
 Note that Urdu here refers to a formal register of Hindustani, and hence such Persianised diction appears in the news, education etc. rather than common speech.

 Writing systems

-The prevalence of Persian also resulted in the Perso-Arabic script being adopted for several languages, such as Hindustani (as Urdu), Punjabi, and Kashmiri.
+The prevalence of Persian also resulted in the Perso-Arabic script being adopted (as well as further modified and expanded) for several languages, such as Hindustani (as Urdu), Punjabi, Sindhi, and Kashmiri.
 Their alphabets differ slightly to accommodate unique sounds not found in Persian.
-Additionally, the Nastaliq calligraphic hand popularised by Persian is the main style used for writing Urdu and the main style used for writing Punjabi in Pakistan.
+Additionally, the Nastaliq calligraphic hand popularised by Persian is the main style used for writing Urdu and Kashmiri (in the Arabic script) and the main style used for writing Punjabi and Sindhi in Pakistan.